aral/ar.al-site/content/2019/03/12/reclaiming-your-tilde-and-backtick-with-mac-uk-layout-on-an-ansi-us-keyboard/index.md

 {{<figure src="topre-realforce-87uw55g.jpeg" alt="A Topre Realforce 87UW 55g ANSI US layout keyboard with white and grey keys and a Filco wooden wrist rest." caption="Thonk, thonk, thonk!">}}

 Let me begin by acknowledging that this is most likely a niche use case.
 I am documenting this for my own future reference as much as anything else.
-That said, the technique can be used to remap or swap or alter your keyboard layout to your heart’s content.
+That said, the technique can be used to remap or swap or alter your keyboard’s layout to your heart’s content.

 As a recent owner of a Topre Realforce 87UW 55g keyboard[^1] who uses UK Macintosh layout on his Linux box (🎶sosumi🎶), my one pain point is missing my beloved backtick[^2]/tilde key: <kbd>\`~</kbd>.